Applications for Degree Courses

 University of Sheffield

-The Department of Physics and Astronomy prides itself on being a friendly and welcoming department where all members can maximise their potential, irrespective of background.
+The Department of Materials Science and Engineering prides itself on being a friendly and welcoming department where all members can maximise their potential, irrespective of background.
 They are pleased to announce our achievement of a Bronze Athena SWAN Award from May 2014.